Alpena Combat Readiness Training Center: Air National Guard use

 By January 1952, plans were in place to have joint use with the civilian airport.
 The facility would be instated as an ANG Permanent Field Training Site (PFTS).

 Once the ANG took over the site, they completed another round of construction projects totaling $2.5M dollars.
 Sixty-two concrete block buildings were built including two dining facilities and barracks to house 2,000 men.
 The north–south runway was extended to 8,000 feet.
 Most of the day-to-day operations were performed by the Alpena County Road Commission still occupying a few building on the base.

 During the 1960s, the runway taxiways were extended and an air traffic control tower was added.
 Also during that decade, the Air Defense Command Detachment from Wurtsmith AFB, Oscoda Michigan, had 60 persons permanently stationed here in Alpena until 1972/73 at which time their unit was discontinued.

 The original military personnel assigned in 1953 totaled seven individuals and an additional two military and two Federal Civil Service personnel were added the following year.
 The next major personnel change was in 1979 when the military personnel had their status changed from Federal Civil Service Technicians to Active Guard Reservists (AGR).
 About that time the civilians employed on the base became Michigan State Civil Servants.

-In early 1960s, the Grayling Air-to-Ground Gunnery Range Negotiations began and early during the decade the range was constructed on 1,900 acres near Grayling, Michigan.
+In the early 1960s, the Grayling Air-to-Ground Gunnery Range Negotiations began and early during the decade the range was constructed on 1,900 acres near Grayling, Michigan.
 Soon after, aircraft could be seen using the site to fly sorties for aircraft gunnery and bombing exercises.
 This added asset increased the usage and value of the base immensely.

 Units from all over the United States come annually to train, with Air National Guardsman totaling in the tens of thousands.

 In 1991, the site was renamed the Alpena Combat Readiness Training Center (CRTC).
 This new title was more in line with the base mission of "combat training".

 With the closing of Wurtsmith AFB in 1993, the need for radar approach and control was assigned to the CRTC.
 Equipment and personnel to operate it were added to the facility.
 The mission of the CRTC was increased with the additional tasking of running an ANG Medical Readiness Training School.
 The schoolhouse was designed to train ANG medical units for field operations.
 Both of these programs added personnel to the workforce and the number of employees, military and civilian, was over 100 persons.

 Construction in the early 1990s was ongoing, with a major emphasis on upgrading the 1950s barracks and latrines to current standards.
 Thus a $3.8 million dormitory upgrade project begun and office buildings and officer quarters were all remodeled.

 During the period, under the command of Col Thomas G. Cutler, the base created a long range plan including a new dining facility, fire station, operations facility, squadron operations (office) buildings, a convention center, a new facility at the Grayling Range and new dormitories.